even311379/TiledLevel/Guide/TiledItemSet.md

 Drag mesh / actor from content browser to here will register new items to this item set.

 ![Alt Text](../_media/DemoGIF/Create.gif)

+> There is no need to inherit some class or add an interface for actor-based items you want to use.
+However, some required data is inserted in **actor tags**.
+If your gameplay mechanism requires removing or adding actor tags, it could crash.
+> For mesh-based items, some required data is stored in **per instance custom data**, which could affect the way to design your material if you use this feature.

 ### Preview and start to setup each item

 Select item to preview how this item placed inside the tiled brush based on its current setting.

 ### Item Detail

 Modify the detail of selected item.
-One can also select mutiple items to modify.
+Can also select mutiple items to modify.

 #### Mesh / Actor